stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/05-fallback-for-services.md

 Make sure the test works again by running ``mvn verify -Dtest=CatalogEndpointTest``{{execute}}

 **Slow running services**
 Having fallbacks is good but that also requires that we can correctly detect when a dependent services isn't responding correctly.
 Besides from not responding a service can also respond slowly causing our services to also respond slow.
 This can lead to cascading issues that is hard to debug and pinpoint issues with.
-We should therefor also have sane defaults for our services.
+We should therefore also have sane defaults for our services.
 You can add defaults by adding it to the configuration.

 Open ``src/main/resources/application-default.properties``{{open}}